housing and development

 more university housing

 Looking at the 2016 Town Gown Report, higher education institutions in Cambridge had a combined total of 6,638 undergraduate and graduate students, approximately 30% of the city's student population, in non-university affiliated housing.
 Harvard and MIT had a combined total of 10,682 graduate students but only 4,836 were housed in university-affiliated housing.
-This means that 54.7% of graduate students were not in university housing, increasing the competition for affordable housing.
+This means that 54.7% of graduate students were not in university housing -- although there is clearly more of a demand to be met by the universities.

-Students increase the competition for affordable housing but most students are unaware that they are taking the best-priced units in Cambridge and creating difficulties for families.
-We plan to form a taskforce composed of representatives from the universities, the City Council, and the Community Development Department to find the most adequate solution for all.
-One possible solution is a city-sponsored facility that is financed by the different institutions in Cambridge for the multitude of graduate students.
+We plan to form a taskforce composed of representatives from the universities (including students), the City Council, and the Community Development Department to find the most adequate solution for all.

 middle income housing